ionic-team/ionic-docs/src/pages/contributing/how-to-contribute.md

 ### What is a code reproduction?

 A code reproduction is a small application that is built to demonstrate a particular issue.
-The code reproduction should contain the minimal amount of code needed to recreate the issue you are experiencing.
+The code reproduction should contain the minimum amount of code needed to recreate the issue and should focus on a single issue.

 ### Why should you create a reproduction?